-The Housemasters manage and maintain social programs to connect students, GRTs, MIT faculty, and other community members.
+The Head of House manage and maintain engagement to connect students, GRAs, MIT faculty, and other community members.
 They provide academic and personal guidance to students to help them get the most out of their time at MIT.
-The Housemasters also manage the Residential Scholars Program at Simmons Hall.
+The Heads of House also manage the Residential Scholars Program at Simmons Hall.

-Joshua Gonzalez is the RLAD assigned to Simmons Hall.
-He is responsible for providing educational programming, facilitating event planning, and working with the Simmons Government to promote leadership.
+Kristen Shannon is the AD assigned to Simmons Hall.
+She is responsible for providing educational programming, facilitating event planning, and working with the Simmons Government to promote leadership.

 Residential Scholars Program

-The Residential Scholars program is meant to enrich MIT with new ideas and perspectives from people who are eager to share their wealth of life experiences.
-The program is composed of faculty members on sabbatical leave from other institutions, artists, industry professionals, and a limited number of MIT faculty members who have shown, by a long history of contributions to the community, a reason to participate in this program.
+The Residential Scholars program is meant to enrich MIT with new ideas and perspectives from people from elsewhere who are eager to share their wealth of life experiences.
+The program is composed of faculty members on sabbatical leave from other institutions,international scholars, artists, industry professionals, and a limited number of MIT faculty members who have shown, by a history of contributions to the community, a reason to participate in this program.

 The program is based in Simmons Hall but services the entire community.
 The Scholars, working with the permanent House Team, typically run programs on Friday evenings.
 Since its inception in 2003, the financial resources to support the program primarily have been provided by the scholarly allowance associated with the William and Betsy Leitch Professorship, which is held by John Essigmann, one of the Heads of House of Simmons Hall.
 The community is indebted to the Leitchs for their generous support of this program.